-We, the people of the Confederate States, each State agin its sovereign and independent character, in der to form a permanent federal government, estabinstice, insure domestic tranquility, and secure the roking the favor and guidance of Almighty God-do ordain and establish this Constitution for the Confede-ARTICLE I .- Section 1.
+acting in its sovereign and independent character, in order to form a permanent federal government, estabth justice insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity-invoking the favor and guidance of Almighty God-do ordam and establish this Constitution for the Confederate States of America.
+ARTICLE I .- Section 1.

-All legislative powers berein delegated shall be All legislative for the Confederate States, which shall consist of a Senate and House of Representatives.
+All legislative powers herein delegated shall be vested in a Congress of the Confederate States, which shall consist of a Senate and House of Representatives.